After leaving Accel, Fred Destin is raising seed fund with Twenty Minute VC host Harry Stebbings

 Axon (formerly Taser) grows like a weed as it refocuses on body cams

 In a call, Destin declined to comment, and said it was too early to go into further details.
-The plan, I gather, was to remain in stealth mode for a while longer (sorry!) and Destin stressed that there was a lot of work to be completed yet before anything can be announced officially.
+The plan, I gather, was to remain in stealth mode for a while longer (sorry!) and Destin stressed that there is a lot of work to be completed yet before anything can be announced officially.

 I also understand from sources that Destin feels that Stebbings brings as much to the table as himself, including the podcaster-turned-VC’s infectious enthusiasm and ability to learn fast, and his keen networking prowess and likability amongst young founders.